 Phosphate cements are defined as chemically bonded ceramics that are a family of materials formed and consolidated by chemical reaction instead of thermal diffusion.
 As these room-temperature-setting materials are easy to produce, they were developed over a century ago.
 From the results presented above it is clear that the phosphate cements appear brittle thus are sensitive to cracking unlike resin composite cement that does not show major cracking.
 The problems encountered at the marginal end are related to the cementation material used and the mechanical stresses applied. Øilo et al.22 showed that the chewing causes tensile hoop stresses on the tip of the crowns that would affect the cracking and the debonding of the cement.
-Interfacial debonding as a common feature was observed in all three types of cements and tooth ^{5,23}.
+Interfacial debonding as a common feature was observed in all three types of cements.
+According to the literature the zinc phosphate debonds mainly on the interface between cement and tooth ^{5,23}.
 This early finding was confirmed in current study, which revealed that the zinc phosphate preferred the bonding with metallic restorations beyond the bonding to the natural teeth.
 The different metals used for abutments and crowns made it difficult to draw final conclusions on the calcium phosphate and resin composite cements.
 There is a small uncertainty in the investigation concerning the interface debonding caused by the drying of the natural teeth during the preparation work.
 The drying might increase the stresses in the interface and increase the cracking/debonding probability.
-But the infiltration of the carbon to the top of the tooth is a distinct evidence proving that the cracking and the debonding is an existing problem existing before sample preparation.
-The cracking and debonding generate problems that causes the micro-leakage of intraoral fluids into the marginal gaps and the possible infiltration/deposition of biological masses and even bacterial colonization on the surface close to the margin end.
+After the removal from the oral environment there is no longer a carbon source present and thus the infiltration of the carbon to the top of the tooth is a distinct evidence proving that the cracking and the debonding generate problems that causes the micro-leakage of intraoral fluids into the marginal gaps and the possible infiltration/deposition of biological masses and even bacterial colonization on the surface close to the margin end.

 No restorations luted by zinc phosphate were extracted due to the infections in this study.
 It indicates that the observed micro-leakage is not harmful to the reliability of the phosphate cement luting as it has been already stated in several earlier studies $^{5,11,24-26}$.
-But if the interfacial gaps are broad enough (>50 μm27) caution should be taken that such broader gaps might make possible a bacterial ingress and secondary caries not only close to gingiva but even inside the possible a bacterial ingress and secondary caries not only close to gingiva but even inside the restorations.
+But if the interfacial gaps are broad enough (>50 μm 27) caution should be taken that such broader gaps might make possible a bacterial ingress and secondary caries not only close to gingiva but even inside the restorations.
 The major cracking in phosphate cements luted restorations occurs at the margin end where the cement is exposed to oral fluids and often withstands micro-movements under the biting stresses.
 Both mechanisms will increase the cracking/dissolution of the cement and in that way increase the micro-leakage.
 The micro-leakage is also depended on the thickness of the cementation layer.
-According to the literature the layer thickness above 150 μ m will increase the dissolution speed of the zinc oxide and thus micro-leakage 10.
-It is worth to emphasize that in this study the thickness of cementation layer larger than 150 μ m was observed, but the possible formation of secondary caries was not the reason for the removal of the restorations luted by zinc phosphate cement.
+According to the literature the layer thickness above 150 μm will increase the dissolution speed of the zinc oxide and thus micro-leakage 10 .
+It is worth to emphasize that in this study the thickness of cementation layer larger than 150 μm was observed, but the possible formation of secondary caries was not the reason for the removal of the restorations luted by zinc phosphate cement.